EternalOS/Eternal-OS/README.md

 To install EternalOS, you will need to:

-> 1. Download the EternalOS image and TWRP recovery image from the project website.
+> 1. Download the EternalOS image and TWRP recovery image or any other recovery from the respective websites if not already downloaded.
-> 2. Boot your device into TWRP recovery.
+> 2. Boot your device into any custom recovery.
 > 3. Wipe the data partition and cache partition.
 > 4. Flash the EternalOS image.
 > 5. Reboot your device.